Do you have a stack of business cards from exhibitions or events that you aren’t sure what to do with?

 Collecting business cards is a valuable way of building a network of contacts where reciprocal business can be generated for the benefit of all.

-Data capture is the process of transferring information from paper such as a business cards or an order form, into an electronic format creating a database of customer or prospect record.
+Data capture is the process of transferring information from paper such as business cards or an order form, into an electronic format creating a database of customer or prospect records.

 So for this week’s blog I thought I’d put together 10 top tips to help with effective data capture / data entry

 - Decide what information needs to be captured from your paper forms/business cards – contact name, company name, address, telephone, email, order details etc.

 - Make sure the fields you want to capture replicate the information on your database.

 - Understand where and how the information came to you – identify the lead source if they are a customer or prospect etc.